wolframkriesing/site-stitcher/content/tidbit/2021/02/index.md

 Where `-q 80` means reduce the quality to 80%, which I am fine with.
 I don't want to fiddle around too much with the quality.
-The parameter `in.png` is the original image, in this case a png, but it can be a jpg or gif, I had not had any problems with other image formats yet.
+The parameter `in.png` is the original image, in this case a png, but it can be a jpg (or see above), I had not had any problems with other image formats yet.

 Finally `-o out.webp` is the file name of the resulting webp image.